darylhawes/fsip/docs/metadata.md

 ###### Geolocation

-If any geolocation data is found during processing, Alkaline will automatically use the best mix of EXIF and IPTC data (as well as its internal geographic database) to determine your image's exact location, and assign it a city name, country name, latitude, and longitude.
+If any geolocation data is found during processing, FSIP will automatically use the best mix of EXIF and IPTC data (as well as its internal geographic database) to determine your image's exact location, and assign it a city name, country name, latitude, and longitude.